 The game includes custom cards to manipulate your dice, affect your opponent or increase your power.
 The game ends when only one Queen Bee remains.

-Each game contains the following: 60 Bee Miniatures, an 87 Card Deck, 20 Dice, and a game board.
+Each game contains the following: 60 Bee Miniatures, a 93 Card Deck, 5 player aid cards, 12 Hive Power Cards, 20 Dice, and a double sided game board.
+It also features an amazing GameTrayz storage system.

-For a downloadable file of our rules please click HERE .
+For a downloadable rulebook please click HERE .
+The rulebook is currently available in six languages.

 For reviews from people who have played our game click HERE .